cgoncalves/cumulus_topology_converter/documentation/README.md

 ##Miscellaneous Info
+* When simulating with Vagrant, vagrant will usually create two extra interfaces in addition to all of the interfaces that are needed for simulation.
+The reason for this behavior is unknown at this point in time.
 * When simulating with Ubuntu, specify the "ubuntu=True" node-level attribute in the topology file.
 This will enable proper handling of network interfaces after a reboot.
 * Point to Multipoint connections are not supported at this time.
 * Vagrantfiles written for the libvirt provider will come up in parallel by default regardless of the order specified in the Vagrantfile this give libvirt an obvious advantage for simulations with many nodes.
 To avoid this use "vagrant up --provider=libvirt --no-parallel